BobbyMcBobFace/MATHAA/README.md

 TIBasicConverter.py -- WIP

-For now check out https://tiny.cc/mathprojconverter/ by my friend although it is not as robust
+For now check out https://tiny.cc/mathprojconverter/ by my senior although it is not as robust

 ## Failures